chaojigongshi-superconsensus/xuper-sdk-go/README.md

+# About

+This depository is a fork of xuper-sdk-go.
+Fix non utxo mode.

+For the original [xuper-sdk-go](https://github.com/xuperchain/xuper-sdk-go) depository, please click the link.

 # Xuper-SDK XuperUnion Client SDK for Go
 This SDK enables Go developers to build solutions that interact with open chain network of XuperUnion.